 The latest crop of high-production flatbed printers continues to push the envelope and provide shops with a plethora of opportunities.
 Over the past decade, the use of flatbeds in the wide-format sector has grown tremendously.
-During that time, flatbed printers’ improved speed, automation and flexibility have allowed shops to raise production levels as well offer new applications for clients.
+During that time, flatbed printers’ improved speed, automation and flexibility have allowed shops to raise production levels as well as offer new applications for clients.
 In addition, the growth in more economical hybrid units that are capable of printing both flat substrates and roll-to-roll have allowed smaller shops to enter this area.
 Today’s flatbed printer market is packed with a host of output options, which is good news for output providers looking to increase their productivity.
 Let’s look at the recent gains in speed and productivity of flatbeds and give an overview of how far this booming market has come in a short period of time.

 Speed and Versatility